sjoshi804/sjoshi804.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Sid, a second year PhD Candidate studying Computer Science at UCLA.
+Hi, I'm Sid, a second year PhD candidate studying Computer Science at UCLA.
 I'm advised by Professor [Baharan Mirzasoleiman](http://web.cs.ucla.edu/~baharan/).
 My research focus is on **data-efficiency for learning with limited supervision** i.e. selecting the best small subsets of data for training, to reduce costs without sacrificing accuracy.
 I aim to develop practically effective and theoretically rigorous approaches to solving these problems.